 What colors were flapper dresses?

-Black flapper dresses are the most popular color with white, red, blue, and gold as runners up.
-Other popular 1920s dress colors were pink, Lilac purple, teal, emerald green, medium blue, hunter green, orange, navy blue, red, bright yellow, and white.
+Black flapper dresses are the most popular color with white, red, blue, and gold as alternatives.
+Other popular 1920s dress colors were pink, lilac purple, teal, emerald green, medium blue, hunter green, orange, navy blue, red, bright yellow, and white.
 The 1920s were a very colorful time in fashion.